goshovskiy/pkt-small-business/README.md

   -![image](https://user-images.githubusercontent.com/118637783/203839577-b89e975d-6def-4ba0-b984-9c6e956728f4.png)

-- Additionally, we need to assign IP addresses to each switch and router.
-Because this topic can get wordy, I will begin explaining the steps in the next section: Switches and Routers - +IP configuration.
+- We need to assign an IP on a VLAN to each switch.
+Also, we must assign an IP on the respective interfaces to every router.I will begin explaining the steps in the next section: Switches and Routers - IP configuration.

 #### Switches and Routers - IP Configuration